-49.5.37 Development shall be consistent with the Structure Plan at 49.8, except that: NC The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections.
-The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection c.
-The location of the Key Crossing shown on the Structure Plan may be varied by up to 3040m. d.
-The location of items identified with a on the Structure Plan shall be generally consistent with the Structure Plan.
-49.5.38 Retail activity NC 49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m2, except as provided for by 49.5.38.2 below.
-49.5.38.2 The maximum retail floor area of the single Large Format Retail tenancy retailing grocery products provided for in Rule 49.4.14 shall be 2000m2.
+49.5.37 Development shall be consistent with the Structure Plan at 49.8, except that: NC

+The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections.

+The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection

+c.
+The location of the Key Crossing shown on the Structure Plan may be

+varied by up to 30 40 m. d.
+The location of items identified with a on the Structure Plan shall be

+generally consistent with the Structure Plan.

+49.5.38 Retail activity NC

+49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m2, except as provided for by 49.5.38.2 below.

+49.5.38.2 The maximum retail floor area of the single Large Format Retail tenancy retailing grocery products provided for in Rule 49.4.14 shall be 24000m .

 49.5.38.3 The single retail tenancy retailing grocery products provided for in Rule 49.4.14 shall not front the State Highway.

+49.5.39 Office activity NC

+101010 The maximum gross floor area of a single office tenancy shall be 200m .

+Except that this rule shall not apply to tenancies operating as a commercial ì

+coworking space. ı

-49.5.39 Office activity NC The maximum gross floor area of a single office tenancy shall be 200m 2 .
-Except that this rule shall not apply to tenancies operating as a commercial coworking space.
-49.5.40 Storage RD Where a storage area does not form part of a building, the storage area shall be screened from view from all public places, adjoining sites and Discretion is restricted to: adjoining precincts. a. the effects on visual amenity; b. consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
-49.5.41 Building Height 49.5.41.1 Buildings shall not exceed the maximum number of storeys NC shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights Plan .
-RD Discretion is restricted .
-10.9.10 Discretion is restricted to: a.
-Any sunlight, shading or privacy effects; b.
-External appearance, location and visual dominance of the building:
+49.5.40 Storage RD

+Where a storage area does not form part of a building, the storage area shall be screened from view from all public places, adjoining sites and Discretion is restricted to:

+adjoining precincts. a. the effects on visual amenity;

+b. consistency with the character of the locality; and

+c. whether the safety and

+efficiency of

+pedestrian and

+vehicle movement is

+compromised.

+49.5.41 Building Height

+49.5.41.1 Buildings shall not exceed the maximum number of storeys NC

+shown on the Te Pūtahi Ladies Mile Structure Plan Building RD

+Heights Plan .
+Discretion is restricted

+to:

+Any sunlight, shading or privacy

+effects:

+b.
+External

+appearance,

+location and visual dominance of the

+building;

+27 -

 C. Provision of

 sustainable design

 responses.

 d.
-How the proposal

-d.
-How the proposa aligns with the overall structure plan height strategy for the TPLM Zone
+How the proposal aligns with the overall structure plan height strategy for the TPLM Zone